WHAT IS HYPNOTHERAPY?

 I will always strive to help you reach your goals in the shortest possible time.
 Unlike many other therapies, hypnotherapy is solution-focused and results can be achieved in a relatively short period of time.

 The treatment time varies as each person and issue is different.
-I ask most clients to commit to a minimum of three sessions (the exceptions are Stop Smoking Today, which is one two-hour session) in order to give therapy the best chance of success.
+I ask most clients to commit to a minimum of three to six sessions (the exceptions are Stop Smoking Today, which is one two-hour session) in order to give therapy the best chance of success.
 Regularly practising self-hypnosis will reduce the number of sessions you need to have.

 CAN ANYONE BE HYPNOTISED?